 Nurse Allegedly Assaulted by Patient’s Relative at Tema Community 22 Polyclinic

 A nurse at Tema Community 22 Polyclinic was allegedly assaulted by a relative of a patient after requesting the individual to leave the facility when visiting hours had ended.

-The incident, which occurred on Thursday, June 4, 2026, reportedly happened on the hospital premises during routine enforcement of visiting regulations.
+The incident, which came to light on Thursday, June 4, 2026, reportedly happened on the hospital premises during routine enforcement of visiting regulations.

+Nurse Allegedly Assaulted by Patient’s Relative at Tema Community 22 Polyclinic